 Teso sub-region is the leading producer of sweet potato.
 Farmers normally harvest their crop at the same time (June-August and November-January).
 During these peak harvest seasons, high supply, and other endemic market failures, result in very low prices for fresh roots.
 Storing sweet potato roots underground for long is limited by weevil infestation that makes roots lose market and consumption value.
 Farmers therefore typically resort to preserving their surplus roots as amukeke (the chipped and dried roots).
 However, amukeke has little market beyond the region.
-It is also easily attached and destroyed by weevil in the store turning it into flour and further reducing its value.
+It is also easily attacked and destroyed by weevil in the store turning it into flour and further reducing its value.
 SOSPPA was established in 2004 to help its members overcome such constraints, and increase their farm incomes, by developing commercial value chains for sweet potato (especially OFSP) and cassava.

-Building on past experience and the on-going ADCP/MAAIF cassava value chain development, SOSPPA has pursued a three-pronged approach to OFSP value chain development namely, the production and sale of quality vines, production and sale of fresh roots, and cottage-based processing of fresh roots into dry chips and assortment of fried products.
-Vines and fresh roots are sold to institutional markets (schools, colleges, and NGOs), dry chips to private flour processors while fried OFSP products (including mandazi, donuts, and small shortcakes (Figure 1, in Annex 6) are sold mainly locally to community members due to lack of Uganda National Bureau of Standards (UNBS) certification.
+Building on past experience and the on-going ACDP/Ministry of Agriculture Animal Industry and Fisheries (MAAIF) and the National Semi Arid Resources Research Institute (NaSaRRI)'s cassava, sweetpotato, and millet value chain development projects, SOSPPA has pursued a three-pronged approach to OFSP value chain development namely, the production and sale of quality vines, production and sale of fresh roots, and cottage-based processing of fresh roots into dry chips and assortment of fried products.
+Vines and fresh roots are sold to institutional markets (schools, colleges, and NGOs), dry chips to private flour processors, while fried OFSP products (including mandazi, donuts, and small shortcakes (Figure 1 in Annex 6) are sold mainly locally to community members due to lack of Uganda National Bureau of Standards (UNBS) certification.
 Under this Component, the project will implement three broad sets of activities: i) upgrading OFSP value addition and processing into nutritious products for low, middle, and high-end markets; ii) expanding the market for fresh roots and quality vines; and iii) converting by-products of OFSP processing to nutrition animal feed (namely, silage).